jdougan/Enfilades-1984/README.md

 Many of the tests produce markdown formatted output.

 #### Notes
+* 2024-10-21 Picking this back up after a long hiatus.
+As I remember, I got stalled out on the node splitting and recombine issue.
+As mentioned above, the pseudo-code for this apparently isn't much more than a guess by the writers, who were in a hurry at the time.

 * 2023-04-29 First pass at untangling cut() and various support functions.
 * 2022-09-17 More Tests.
-AFter a bunch of debugging, It seems that data entries that put multiple items of data at the same key, if there is $naturalWidth(data) > 1$ , can cause a `KeyError` while appending.
+After a bunch of debugging, It seems that data entries that put multiple items of data at the same key, if there is $naturalWidth(data) > 1$ , can cause a `KeyError` while appending.
 This is because append first finds a bottom node that contains `whereKey` using the usual search mechanism and there is a chance that, depending on ordering details, it will first find a data item where the non-first element is at the key.
 This, of course, causes the key check to fail, giving the key error.
 I am uncertain if I'm  going to fix this here, or build a another enfilade that isn't trying to echo the semantics in the pseudo-code version.